RuslanMakhnutin/first-test-mod/readme.md

 ## Blocks
-- Block of fresh tea"
+- Block of fresh tea leaf
-- Block of dry tea
+- Block of dry tea leaf
 - Log of tea tree